 CoStar® is our subscription-based integrated platform for commercial real estate intelligence, which includes information about office, industrial, retail, multifamily and student housing properties, properties for sale, comparable sales, tenants, space available for lease, industry professionals and their business relationships, industry news, and market and lease analytical capabilities.
-CoStar's second quarter 2021 revenue growth rates increased when compared to the first quarter of 2021 and were consistent with the second quarter of 2020.
-We expect revenue growth rates to increase throughout the second half of 2021.
+CoStar revenue growth rates for the third quarter of 2021 increased compared to the third quarter of 2020.
+We expect CoStar revenue growth rates to increase through the remainder of 2021 as a result of signing new customer agreements, existing customers upgrading their subscriptions and our resumption of annual price increases for contract renewals that began in September 2021 after a temporary suspension.